Chlorella - The vital algae

 The intestinal flora

 The human intestine is by no means a sterile tube, but is populated by many bacteria.
 Around 1,000 trillion bacterial cells are found in the intestine.
-This bacterial colonization is also known as the intestinal flora or microbiome.
+This bacterial colonisation is also known as the intestinal flora or microbiome.

 A disturbed intestinal flora can be found in many diseases.
 For example, patients with an inflammatory bowel disease such as Crohn's disease or ulcerative colitis have a striking microbiome.